Frequently Asked Questions About ALS

 The short answer is yes. people living with ALSs’ bodies are weakened and more susceptible to disease.
 It also takes longer to recover from illness, because the body is constantly stressed from fighting ALS and has scant reserves.

 If you live or work in an environment that brings you into contact regularly with those who are sick, you should discuss this with your doctors.

 ALS Treatment and Care

 - Are there ALS specific therapists?

 Yes.
 The ALS Association designated Centers of Excellence, Muscular Dystrophy Association-sponsored clinics, and The Les Turner ALS Foundation provide specific information regarding specialists throughout the country.
 You can find an ALS clinic near you here or contact your nearest medical center’s department of neurology.
-You can also contact I AM ALS Navigation for assistance or visit our website for more information.
+You can also contact our ALS Support Team for assistance or visit our website for more information.

 - Are there any treatments for ALS?

 While there are currently no cures for ALS, there are a few treatments and medications that can be used to help combat ALS and its symptoms.

 Every person living with ALS progresses differently.
 You’ll need to discuss your symptoms with your doctors to figure out which, if any, treatments and medications might be right for you.
 You can see which treatment and clinical trials are currently available here.